clearlinux/clear-linux-documentation/source/get-started/cloud-install/qingcloud.rst

    Confirm that the virtual host is currently in a normal state

 #.
 Copy the public IP address of the current |CL| virtual host and
-   connect using an SSH client.
+   connect to it from an SSH client.
 Here we need to use the previously saved SSH key.

 #.
 In this tutorial, the MobaXterm client is used as an example to demonstrate
    the login process.
 Check each item as shown.
 For the user name, we choose